-Las Vegas’ new Atomic Testing Museum explores the role that the Nevada Test Site played in U.S. history.
+Las Vegas’ National Atomic Testing Museum explores the role that the Nevada Test Site played in U.S. history.

 From 1951 through 1992, nearly 1,000 nuclear blasts took place at the Nevada Test Site.
-The new museum, which opens February 20, explores the role this site played in U.S. history.
+The Atomic Testing Museum, which first opened in 2005, explores the role this site played in U.S. history.
 In the Ground Zero Theater, visitors experience what it was like to witness a test during the 1950s.
 The Innovators Gallery features a video of former employees discussing their feelings about nuclear testing.
 "Reminding people what the cold war was all about is probably the most important the testers thought they were saving the world."
-Information: (702) 794-5150, www.atomictestingmuseum.org.
+Information: (702) 794-5151, nationalatomictestingmuseum.org.

 Photography courtesy of Atomic Testing Museum